smok-serwis/siege-engine/README.md

 # Change log

+* v1.5: SSL socket will be picked upon now
 * v1.4: fixed a critical bug
 * v1.3: significantly refactored the code
 * v1.2: since v1.1 we're been hosted on PyPI, removed these nasty entry points